The Grey King upon his throne, as depicted by Arthur Bozonnet in The World of Ice and Fire

 |Died in||, at watery halls of the Drowned God (alleged)|

 The World of Ice and Fire (mentioned)

-The legends say the Drowned God himself helped the Grey King to slay the sea dragon Nagga.
-From her bones he made his hall, the Grey King's Hall, which he heated with Nagga's living fire.
-For a thousand years he reigned.
-He took a mermaid as his wife so his sons and daughters might live above or beneath the waves as they chose.
-His hair and beard and eyes were as grey as the winter sea, and from them he took his name.
+Legends say the Grey King slew the sea dragon Nagga, after which the Drowned God turned the sea dragon's bones to stone.
+From the bones was made the Grey King's Hall, which he heated with Nagga's living fire.
+He took a mermaid as his wife so his children could live on land or in water.
 He also wore a crown of driftwood so all who knelt before him would know his power came from the sea and the Drowned God himself.

-The Grey King brought fire to the earth by taunting the Storm God until he lashed down with a thunderbolt and set a tree ablaze.
-He also taught men to weave nets and sails and carved the first longship from the pale wood of Ygg, a demon tree who fed on human flesh.
+The Grey King brought fire to the earth by taunting the Storm God into setting a tree on fire with a thunderbolt.
+He taught men to weave nets and sails.
+The Grey King allegedly carved the first longship from the pale wood of Ygg, a demon tree which fed on human flesh.

 The Grey King's skin turned as grey as his hair and beard as he ruled over centuries.
 He eventually he cast aside his driftwood crown and walked into the sea to descend to the watery halls of the Drowned God to take his place at the right hand of the god.
 The Storm God snuffed out Nagga's fire after the Grey King's death and the sea stole his throne, with Nagga's bones the only remnants of the Grey King's Hall.

 The Grey King is said to have had a hundred sons who fought after his death.
 The sixteen who survived divided the Iron Islands amongst themselves.